fridaysystems/inventory-presser/readme.txt

 == Upgrade Notice ==

+= 14.7.0 =
+Adds postmeta fields `inventory_presser_rate` and `inventory_presser_term` to the vehicle post type for dealers outside the USA where displaying financing terms without a disclosure may be legal.
+Adds a "No filter" option to the Additional Listings Pages feature to allow the creation of full, unfiltered archive pages at any URL.
+Adds a toggle switch to Additional Listings Pages so rules can be saved in an inactive state.
+Adds a "contains" comparison operator and "Options" to the list of comparison fields in Additional Listings Pages filter rules.
+Adds a parameter to the [invp_inventory_grid] shortcode to suppress "Call for price" if the sitewide price display setting is ${Price}.
+This restores behavior produced by a bug described below.
+Fixes a bug in the [invp_inventory_grid] shortcode that prevented "Call for price" from displaying if show_captions and show_prices were both true and the price display setting sitewide is ${Price}.
+Fixes syntax errors that impact old versions of PHP including 7.2.
+Fixes bugs in multiple shortcodes that prevented true/false parameter values from working the way users expect. "true", "1", and 1 are all now working.
+Likewise with false values "false", "0", and 0.
+Renames the Additional Listings Pages feature to Listings Pages.

 = 14.6.0 =
 Stops showing sold vehicles in the [invp_inventory_grid] shortcode and Inventory Grid widget when the "Include sold vehicles" setting is off.
 Stops hitting inventorypresser.com as often to check for valid add-on licenses.
 Fixes a bug that showed the Boat Attributes field in the Editor Sidebar for non-boat vehicles.
 Adds a feature that changes the <title> tag on inventory archives.
 Adds a JavaScript filter `invp_editor_sidebar_elements` to let other plugins add to the Editor Sidebar where vehicle attributes are managed.
 Adds additional meta fields for Carfax "Accident Free" and "Top Condition" badges.
 Adds a filter `invp_meta_fields` so other plugins can add meta fields to the vehicle post type.